NickJaensson/eztfem.py/docs/source/1_introduction.rst

 recommend using the Jupyter Notebooks, since data will remain available after running functions.

-Using VS Code, Jupyter Notebooks can be run directly after installing the relevant extensions.
+If you use VS Code, Jupyter Notebooks can be run directly after installing the relevant extensions.
 Python scripts can be run by clicking the Play button above the script.
 This will open a terminal and run the script with the Python version as defined by your VS Code setup.